Entanglement Routing Based on Fidelity Curves: Entanglement propagation

 \subsection{Single ebit distribution model}

-We start by describing the single distribution model.
-In this model, all links in a path $P$ try to generate one ebit simultaneously, and the entanglement is only generated between the source and target nodes if all links successfully generate entanglement.
-This method is especially useful for situations where the quality of the quantum memories is low, therefore the entanglement between the ebit rapidly decays with time.
-Because all entanglement generation is made simultaneously, the links only need to be stored in a quantum memory for the time necessary to apply the swapping protocol.
-The resulting decay in fidelity is incorporated in the $\beta$ parameter of the fidelity curve in Eq.~(\ref{eq:F_vs_pem}).
-Let us then consider a path $P$ in a network where any link $e$ generates one ebit per fixed time interval $t$ with a probability $p_e$, corresponding to an average capacity $c_e=p_e$.
-Note that because there is only one qubit being generated per time slot, the maximum rate (i.e., the capacity) corresponds to the probability $p_e$.
-The end-to-end Werner parameter and the end-to-end rate between a source node and a goal node are respectively given by
+In the single ebit distribution model all links in a path $P$ try to generate one ebit simultaneously, and the entanglement is only generated between the source and target nodes if all links successfully generate entanglement.
+This method is especially useful for situations where the quality of the quantum memories is low; therefore, the entanglement between the ebits rapidly decays with time.
+Because all entanglement generation is done simultaneously, the links only need to store the entanglement in a quantum memory for the time necessary to apply the swapping protocol.
+Let us then consider a path $P$ in a network where each link $e$ generates one ebit per fixed time interval $t$ with a probability $p_e$, corresponding to an average capacity $c_e=p_e$.
+Note that because only one qubit is generated per time slot, the maximum rate (i.e., the capacity) corresponds to the probability $p_e$.
+Different combinations of link capacities, $\{c_e\}$, can result in the same end-to-end capacity $c^{\rm sg}$, and therefore the end-to-end Werner parameter is not a function of the end-to-end capacity.
+This problem can be overcome by always considering the combination of link capacities that maximizes the Werner parameter (and consequently the fidelity) for a given end-to-end capacity. or a path $P$ defined as a set of links $e$, the Werner parameter that maximizes the end-to-end fidelity can be written as:

-Note that in different combinations of the link capacities, $\{c_e\}$, can result in the same end-to-end capacity $c^{\rm sg}$, and therefore the end-to-end Werner parameter is not a function of the end-to-end capacity.
-This problem can be overcome by always considering the combination of link capacities that maximizes the Werner parameter (and consequently the fidelity), or a given end-to-end capacity $c^{\rm sg}$, defined as
+where $c_e$ are the parameters associated with each link $e$ in the path $P$, and $\gamma_{e}(c_e)$ represents the Werner parameter for each link.
+This optimization can be performed sequentially as shown in Appendix \ref{optimality_0}.

-and keeping the capacity given by Eq. \ref{eq:final_capacity}.
 The limitation of this model is that both the fidelity and the generation probability decay with the length of the path.
 For this reason, the single distribution protocol might not be the preferred one for entanglement generation over long distances.